correalramos24/py_utils/README.md

 ## Environment

 The env.bash file contains all the required functions to work with the virutal environment and the testing.
-All the dependencies are in the *requirements.txt* file
+All the dependencies are in the *requirements.txt* file (pip install -r requirements.txt).

 ### Testing